Reassessing Code Authorship Attribution in the Era of Language Models: Empirical Study Methodology

 To fine-tune all encoder-only \LLMsS{}, we adopt the standard sequence classification approach~\cite{devlin2018bert}, which involves adding a classification layer to the embedding of the [CLS] token.
 For \CodeLlama{} and \DeepSeek{}, we use the embedding of the last token as input to the classification layer.
 Fine-tuning is performed using the cross-entropy loss function, with the Adam optimizer~\cite{kingma2014adam} for weight updates.
 For all models, we set the maximum number of epochs to 20 and apply early stopping with a patience of 3.
 All experiments are conducted using the Hugging Face library~\cite{huggingface}.

 In addition to this setup, we conduct hyperparameter tuning for the learning rate and batch size using a grid search approach, following an existing CAA study~\cite{bogomolov2021authorship}.
 We evaluate three learning rates (5e-05, 3e-05, and 2e-05) and two batch sizes (16 and 32), as these values have been shown to be effective for fine-tuning \LLMsS{} on downstream tasks~\cite{devlin2018bert}.
 This results in six configurations, each evaluated using \textit{10-fold cross-validation} for all datasets except \GCJCPP{}, where we use \textit{8-fold cross-validation} due to 8 samples per author.
 We select the best hyperparameter set based on the average F1 score across all folds.
+In order to bolster the reproducibility of our work, we have included Table~\ref{table:hyperparams} in our appendix that provides a list of the best hyperparameters for each model.

 Our experiments reveal that the optimal hyperparameters vary across models and datasets.
 However, a learning rate of 3e-05 with a batch size of 16 performs best for the majority of models and datasets.
 Fine-tuning is conducted on a single NVIDIA H100 GPU with 80GB of memory.
 Due to memory constraints, we do not apply grid search to \CodeLlama{} and \DeepSeek{}.
 Instead, we tune only the learning rate while fixing the batch size at 2.
 For \DeepSeek{}, learning rates of 5e-05 and 3e-05 yield the best results depending on the dataset, while for \CodeLlama{}, a learning rate of 8e-5 performs best across all datasets.
-For \CodeLlama{}, we could not fine-tune its whole 7B parameters due to GPU memory constraints.
-Therefore, we fine-tune its projection layers in the self-attention mechanism using LoRA~\cite{hu2022lora}.
-Specifically, we tune the query and value projection layers in the self-attention mechanism as suggested by the LoRA paper~\cite{hu2022lora} with rank 32 and alpha 64.
+For \CodeLlama{}, we could not fine-tune all 7B parameters due to GPU memory constraints.
+Therefore, we employed LoRA~\cite{hu2022lora} to fine-tune the projection layers in the self-attention mechanism.
+Following the empirical recommendations from Hu et al.~\cite{hu2022lora}, we applied LoRA specifically to the query (Wq) and value (Wv) projection layers, as their analysis demonstrated that this combination achieves optimal performance compared to other configurations (e.g., adapting individual matrices or all four attention matrices).
+We set rank r=32 and alpha $\alpha=64$, resulting in approximately 16.78M trainable parameters (0.24\% of the model).
+While LoRA has been shown to match or exceed full fine-tuning performance across various tasks~\cite{hu2022lora}, we note that our approach is particularly effective on balanced datasets with high stylometric variation, as evidenced by the results in Table~\ref{tab:caa_results}.
+Additionally, we conducted experiments with two other configurations: (rank=$\left\{8,16\right\}$ and alpha=$\left\{16,32\right\}$).
+As shown in the Table~\ref{tbl-lora-config}, all three configurations yield nearly identical performance, with accuracy differences within $\pm$1 percentage point.